-Results of our study suggest that PBL units involving students with varied disabilities have the potential to help students with special needs gain social skills, feel compassion for less able students, gain self-esteem, and stay engaged in their learning.
+Results of our study suggest that PBL units involving students with varied disabilities have the potential to help students with special needs gain social skills, feel compassion for less able students and gain self esteem, and stay engaged in their learning.
 Observational data indicated that the students in the present study were engaged during the unit, and both teachers and students perceived that students were more engaged during the unit than during traditional instruction.
 Many students in this study perceived that they were more engaged due to the fact that they were working cooperatively with other students, which confirms the findings of Adams et al. (1996).
 Another aspect of the unit that students perceived to be engaging was the fact that the topic of the unit was the community of Brownsville, and how it can be improved for the benefit of everyone.
 Looking at the accessibility of Brownsville was a real-world problem to which the students could relate, which in turn seemed to help make the PBL unit meaningful to the students (Ellis, 1998; Lee & Songer, 2003).
 These findings are interesting for several reasons.
 First, as we noted previously, there is little literature that examines how students with special needs respond to PBL.
-Our findings contribute to an understanding of how students with special needs value solving real problems in their community.
+Our findings contribute to our understanding of how students with special needs value solving real problems in their community.
 Second, students and teachers in this study valued PBL because of many of its characteristics that have been shown to be helpful to students with special needs: namely, its authentic context (Scruggs et al., 1993), its experiential nature (Scruggs et al., 1993; Scruggs et al., 1998; Udvari-Solner & Thousand, 1996), and its use of cooperative learning (Barley et al., 2002; Gillies and Ashman, 2000; Jenkins et al., 2003; Malmgren, 1998).
 Third, and perhaps most importantly, our findings indicate that PBL has the potential to work with students with special needs.
-Students in this unit were engaged due to the characteristics of PBL listed above, which suggests that students with special needs may be motivated by, and thus engage in a PBL unit.
+That students in this unit were engaged due to the characteristics of PBL listed above suggests that students with special needs may be motivated by, and thus engage in a PBL unit.
 If this is true, then PBL may have the potential to raise the achievement motivation, and subsequently, the achievement, of students with special needs (Stipek, 2002).
-If this happens, then such students could potentially make the continuous and substantial improvement required by IDEA (2004) and NCLB (2001).